Distributive-Network/eslint-config/README.md

 ```

 ### Object Literals
 Literal Braces.
 Very short objects may appear on a single line.
-Trailing commas in property lists are allowed by not required.
+Trailing commas in property lists are allowed but not required.
 ```javascript
 var ballDuck = {
   type: 'base',